turbowizard/Muchachow/README.md

 # Muchachow
-'Chrome extension for collection and managment of web data'
+Chrome extension for collection and managment of web data
 ## Installation
 * Download [muchachow.crx](muchachow.crx)
 * Open your chrome browser.